ecormier123/Tag_Youre_Git/README.md

 5. Click on "Settings", then "Manage access".
 6. Click on "Invite teams or people", and enter the username of the new member.
 7. Make sure to set their permission level to "Write", which will allow them to push to the repository, pull requests, and merge pull requests.

-## Participating in the Project

-The external colleague should follow the "Initial Setup" instructions to clone the repository and set it up in RStudio.

-They can then follow the "Participating Without Being Tagged" instructions to create a new branch, make changes, and open a pull request.

-In the pull request description, they can tag a member of the organization to review their changes.

-This way, you can ensure that external colleagues have the necessary permissions to fully participate in the project.

 ## Handling Merge Conflicts